ulimuli/Python-Cultivation/README.md

 Includes interactive gui which is mostly usable via button clicks for now sadly

+You are able to improve your rank from outer descible to inner to core and to even a sect elder for this you will need to do 12 unique task to help your sect.

 As of currently there is a small bug with the gui.
 I am not sure what cases this but as it seems on windows the text field is bigger then on my mac i use.
 I will try to fix this bug as soon as possible.